Sustainability

 7.4.1 Overarching objectives and concepts

-The Foundation deems work on the structured development of organisational and process structures to be of material importance.
-The development of additional objectives and measures was planned and implemented up to the end of 2022.
+The Foundation deems work on a structured progression of the organisational and process framework to be of material importance.
+The development of initial objectives and measures was planned and implemented up to the end of 2022.
 This focused on both an assessment of existing structures that should be developed further in order to increase efficiency, as well as on reducing the adverse impacts that arise from our operations.
 Universally speaking, we wish to minimise the consumption of resources, pay heed to the provenance of products and give preference to regional suppliers where the services are comparable.
 In the area of IT, we have endeavoured to gain a better overview of the CO2 emissions that result from server and hardware use.
-However, it has proven to be the case that data centres are not yet in a position to be able to provide detailed information on the CO2 emissions that affect us.
-To do this, we would need significantly more expensive, separate, independent data structures, which would not be compatible with an organisation of our size.
+It has increasingly become apparent that data centres are likely to cause considerably higher CO2 emissions than the use of environmentally-harmful paper products, for example– but at the same time we are not yet able to supply reliable data relating to our emissions here.
+Detailed measurement would only be possible using significantly more expensive, independent data structures, which is not practical for an organisation of our size.

 7.4.2 Measures and results